eternaks/eternaks/README.md

-## Interests in machine learning and systems
+Interests in Machine Learning and Systems

 <!--